-This draft determination sets bus fares for the metropolitan and outer metropolitan regions for the four years from 2010 to 2013.
+This determination sets bus fares for the metropolitan and outer metropolitan regions for the 4 years from 2010 to 2013.

 The determination aims to ensure that passengers make a fair contribution towards the efficient costs of providing bus services.
 It also aims to encourage passengers to make the best possible (or optimal) use of bus services.
+We have determined fares that in our view will lead to the optimal use of bus services.
+This optimal fare balances the interests of the community in having low bus fares and greater bus use against the cost to the community of providing bus services.
 To achieve these objectives we have developed a rigorous and transparent method for setting bus fares.
 Under this approach fares are set to recover the efficient cost of providing bus services to fare paying passengers minus the value of the external benefits that the use of these services provides to the broader community.
 These external benefits include reduced road congestion and air pollution.

 We analysed the costs that bus operators and the RTA incur in providing bus services for fare paying passengers.
 Only those costs that are efficient and clearly associated with providing bus services will be recovered through fares.
-We find that fares will need to increase by slightly more than the rate of inflation in each of the next four years if passengers are to make a fair contribution to the cost of providing bus services.
+We find that fares will need to increase by slightly more than the rate of inflation in each of the next 4 years if passengers are to make a fair contribution to the cost of providing bus services.
 These fare increases will allow the government to recover around half of the total cost that it incurs in providing bus services.
 This is similar to the current level of cost recovery.
 We are not proposing to vary the structure of fares for this determination.

-Over the past four years, the Government has made important changes to the way in which bus services are provided.
+Over the past 4 years, the Government has made important changes to the way in which bus services are provided.
 NSW Transport and Infrastructure (NSWTI) which is responsible for providing bus services in NSW, has established contracts with the bus operators.
 Under these contracts, operators must provide specified services in a particular region or regions for an agreed payment.
 They must provide services to the standard required in the contracts, and must report regularly to NSWTI on their service performance.